Jack-H-Buckner/SciMLFisheries.jl/docs/src/index.md

 log(B_t) = blog(y_t) - q + \epsilon_{y,t}\\
 \epsilon_{y,t} \sim N(0,\sigma_y).
 ```
-When ``b`` is less than one, the index is more sensitive to changes in biomass when the stock has a low abundance, and when ``b`` is less than one, the index is more sensitive to changes when the stock is large.
+When ``b`` is less than one, the index is more sensitive to changes in biomass when the stock has a low abundance, and when ``b`` is greater than one, the index is more sensitive to changes when the stock is large.

 We also include two models for harvest.
 In general, harvest can be modeled in continuous time as a function of biomass and the fishing mortality rate
 ```math